Primitive War: Production

 In February 2022, it was announced that Sparke Films had secured the rights to a film adaptation of the 2017 novel Primitive War: Opiate Undertow by Ethan Pettus, who helped co-write the film's script.
 Luke Sparke was announced to be directing the film.
 He pitched the film to multiple Hollywood film studios, but was rejected by each one because they considered the pitch to be too similar to the Jurassic World franchise.
 He ultimately began developing the film independently with a budget of around $7 million.

 In April 2024, Ryan Kwanten, Tricia Helfer, Nick Wechsler, and Jeremy Piven were cast as the film's leads.
 Filming took place on the Gold Coast, Queensland.

 First look images and a poster of the film were released by Collider in August 2024.
 Speaking on why he chose to adapt the Primitive War novel into a film, Sparke stated, "I was captivated by the imagery surrounding Ethan’s book and the story it told.
 I’ve worked hard on capturing that essence but also the grittiness, horror aspects and military edge.
 My vision is to feel like the characters have walked out of the film Platoon and into the jaws of the greatest predators the planet has ever known."

 Release

 Before its theatrical release, Primitive War headlined a panel at San Diego Comic-Con in July 2025, marking the first time an Australian film was a panel headliner at the convention.

 Primitive War was theatrically released by Rialto Distribution in Australia on 21 August 2025.
 The film received a limited theatrical release on the same day in the United States by Fathom Entertainment.

+Primitive War had a limited release in the United Kingdom and Ireland on 28 November 2025, with Signature Entertainment distributing the release.

 Reception

-The film received generally mixed reviews.
 Peter Gray of The AU Review gave 2 out of 5 stars, noting that the film takes itself too seriously with apparent focus on characters, which makes this "intentionally nonsensical" story less enjoyable.
+For The Guardian, Leslie Felperin rated it 3/5 stars, writing that "there’s a cheerful cheesy gleefulness that motors the movie along."

 The film has been viewed by critics as a B-movie counterpart to Jurassic World Rebirth.